Melissa Murray, Director

 Sarah Mell, Education & Outreach Coordinator

-Sarah (she/her or they/them pronouns) has been active in the field of sexuality education for more than a decade, with much of that work focused on college and University campuses.
+Sarah (they/them or she/her pronouns) has been active in the field of sexuality education for more than a decade, with much of that work focused on college and University campuses.
 Trained by the award-winning education team at Planned Parenthood of Northern New England, much of Sarah's work focuses on intersections of identities and power as they relate to our understanding of intimate relationships and sexuality.
 As Education & Outreach Coordinator, Sarah provides training and workshop opportunities for students, staff, and faculty on concepts of positive sexuality, the prevention of sexual and intimate partner violence, and the ways we experience power and privilege in relationship to ourselves and others.
-She is responsible for the coordination of the annual Dismantling Rape Culture Conference each spring, as well as for getting the word out about who the Women's Center is and what we do on campus and in the community.
+She is responsible for the coordination of the annual Dismantling Rape Culture Conference each spring, as well as for getting the word out about who the Women & Gender Equity Center is and what we do on campus and in the community.
 She is happiest when she is performing on stage, or when talking with college-aged men about all things related to sexuality.

 Judy Rickstad, Campus Victim's Advocate

 Also known as the "Victim's Advocate," Judy (she/her pronouns) is responsible for providing direct services and coordinating services on campus for victims of sexual assault, stalking, and relationship and domestic violence.
 She serves as a confidential source to provide options, information, and advocacy to survivors of sexual violence, and to friends and family members.
 Additionally, Judy provides educational programs around issues of gender violence to students, staff, and faculty, and chairs the Sexual Violence Response Team.
-As an advocate, she works closely with a variety of campus and community organizations to help prevent violence and to provide the best service possible to survisors.
+As an advocate, she works closely with a variety of campus and community organizations to help prevent violence and to provide the best service possible to survivors.